Cash-back cards are some of the simplest rewards cards — you buy what you’d usually buy and get cash credited back to you.

 Jariwala, for example, found a coupon through Mohurs for 10 percent off a purchase at Sports Authority if he signed up for its mailing list.
 The app also informed that Discover Deals (Discover’s offers program) was offering 5 percent back at Sports Authority online.

 “So if I had used my Citi card instead, I’d still get 10 percent for signing up for the mailing list, but I’d lose that 5 percent,” he says.

 5. Pay attention to the merchant category code

-Say you have the Blue Cash Preferred from American Express, which offers 6 percent back at supermarkets.
+Say you have the Blue Cash Preferred from American Express, which offers 6 percent back at U.S. supermarkets (on up to $6k in spending per year, then 1 percent).
 That means stocking up on groceries at Walmart will get you lots of cash back right?
 Not necessarily.
 Bonus cash back is allotted only if the store’s merchant category code (a number that indicates the type of merchant) matches the issuer’s merchant code for its bonus categories.
-If your local Walmart is coded as a superstore rather than a grocery store, you’ll miss out on all that extra cash back.
+If your local Walmart isn’t as a U.S. supermarket, you’ll miss out on all that extra cash back.

 “You think you’re earning that 6 percent, but then you get your statement and realize it was only 1 percent,” Schriber says.

 So do some research.
 American Express publishes lists of what does and doesn’t fall into its categories.
 Visa has a tool that lets you look up individual merchants.
 In a pinch, you could go to a store where you’re intending to make a big purchase and spend a dollar or two to see whether that merchant falls within your card’s bonus category.